MikolajSzafraniecUPDS/commits-analyzer/README.md

 ![Insertions distributions](assets/imgs/readme_fig_7.png)

-## Challenges
-There were a few challenges during preparing this solution.
-It wasn't straightforward to extract the information about insertions and deletions per commit, since it is not the part of git *format pretty* option.
-We needed to use *git show --shortstat* command, get the last line of text and play with it a little bit (sometimes there are only insertions or only deletions, so the context is important).

 ## TO DO
-*Done is better than perfect* - that's why the solution can be already used, however it still needs some improvements:
 - Improve the structure of .pdf reports - currently we are using *mdpdf* which is very simple and fast to implement, however it produces documents which are not really nice.
 In the future it is worth to switch to another library, allowing for more customization.
-- Improve the dashboard's appearance - it can look far better if we play with bootstrap styles or .css
 - Add more tables to the database in order to improve performance of dashboard - some operations on data are done on the backend of the Dash app, we should prepare dedicated tables in the DB for each tab.
-- Last but not least - all modules (ETL, analysis, dashboard) can be packed to docker containers and host via the docker compose.
-It will allow to run the solution on all type of operatin systems (Windows, MacOS, etc.).